The ‘Mortal Kombat’ movie trailer is finally here | NME

 This is the first live-action film based on the popular fighting game franchise since 1997’s Mortal Kombat: Annihilation.
 Led by director Simon McQuoid and producers Todd Garner and James Wan, it looks to be a vastly more serious production than its predecessors.
 The movie’s original story was written by Greg Russo, Oren Uziel, and Dave Callaham.

-You can catch Mortal Kombat when it hits HBO Max first on April 16.

-Rapper Megan Thee Stallion competed in a live Mortal Kombat 11 Ultimate challenge earlier this week.
-The “Body” hitmaker is a longtime fan of the fighting game series, having cosplayed as her favorite character Mileena in a past collaboration.
+In other Mortal Kombat news, rapper Megan Thee Stallion competed in a live Mortal Kombat 11 Ultimate challenge earlier this week.
+The ‘Body’ hitmaker is a longtime fan of the fighting game series, having cosplayed as her favourite character Mileena in a past collaboration.